A15Bog/conanexilessql/CE_logfile_login_parser/README.txt

-Place both the .bat and .ps1 file into the directory containing your log files.
-Right click on bog_ce_login_parse_ps.ps1 and select "Run with Powershell".
+1. Place the file into your log directory.

-The zip contains the same files if you want to download an extract them at the same time.
+2. Right click on the file and select Run in powershell
+3. Wait
+4. When complete, will have logins.csv in your folder.
+Enjoy.